The aim of most women undergoing a breast augmentation is bigger breasts.

 I've seen lots of women say it feels like their breasts get smaller after the swelling goes down.
 Really, it's just an illusion that their breasts have shrunk.

 What changes is the shape of your breasts.
-And, if you choose to take pictures of your breasts before surgery and along the way during your recovery journey you can almost see your breast 'pop' in to their new, fuller, shape!
+And, if you choose to take pictures of your breasts before your breast augmentation and along the way during your recovery journey you can almost see your breast 'pop' in to their new, fuller, shape!

-The shape changes because they settle in to the pocket (drop) and as muscles relax and tissues learn to accommodate the implants (fluff) your breasts become softer (the implant is never hard at any stage, it’s the muscle and tissues around it that are when recovering).
+The shape changes because the breast implants settle in to the pocket (drop) and as muscles relax and tissues learn to accommodate the breast implants (fluff) your breasts become softer (the breast implant is never hard at any stage, it’s the muscle and tissues around it that are when recovering).

 So, if you tried to get your slightly firmer post-op breasts in to a balcony bra on the first day you were cleared for bras you might not see much OOMPH factor from your breasts.